guaix-ucm/rawplot/README.md

 ## Common options

-All utilities share these command line options,mainly used for debugging purposes:
+All utilities share these command line options, mainly used for debugging purposes:

 * `⁻h, --help` shows program's options and exit
 * `--version` show program's version numbe and exit.